itsmasad/TestAutomationforX/README.md

 ## Continuous Integration

 The Playwright test suite runs automatically on GitHub Actions after changes are merged into the `main` branch.
 The workflow file is located at `.github/workflows/playwright.yml` and executes the suite on a Windows runner using the Chrome browser.
+After each run, the job uploads the generated `allure-report` directory as a downloadable artifact so you can view the HTML results from the workflow page.